MalgoCoder54/malgocoder54.github.io/index.md

 Luca is a passionate technologist and nature lover who has successfully merged these two interests during his studies in Physics¹.
 His journey in the tech world started from a young age, and he has since developed a deep understanding of cutting-edge technologies and data modelling techniques¹.

 Currently, Luca holds the position of Data Scientist at **Porini**, a leading company in the tech industry¹.
 In his role, he faces diverse challenges every day, particularly within the education team.
-His responsibilities include constant studying, passing exams and certifications, and interacting with colleagues from other teams to organize courses and training plans¹.
+His responsibilities include constant studying, passing exams and certifications, and interacting with colleagues from other teams to organize courses and training plans.

+#### Add a picture